 Katie Meads, HR and Payroll Assistant

 Katie has been with DPAG since February 2018, and as part of the HR team, is responsible for facilitating the administration for a full range of HR services.
 Prior to this, she worked for entrepreneurs in a tech and sports company respectively.
 Interview on Wednesday 14 August 2019.
+Katie became HR Advisor in September 2020 and is now Deputy HR Manager as of July 2021.

 How did you come to work in HR?